 You can also try faking out hawks with a plastic owl replica or another decoy of a top predator.
 Bear in mind that their effectiveness is limited.
 Wildlife is quick to spot a fake and non-threat.

-• SCARECROW - Looking to keep pests away?
-This fake owl will scare away all unwanted animals such as; birds, sparrows, mammalian pests, squirrels, raccoons, and more, without harming the wildlife
+- SCARECROW - Looking to keep birds away?
+This fake owl will scare away all unwanted birds without harming the wildlife

 They’re Here.
 Now What?